tharunteja77/BRAIN-TUMOR-SEGMENTATION/README.md

 study aims to automate LGG tumor segmentation and explore the model’s performance on clinical MRI scans using this established dataset.

+##  Project Overview

+This project implements a brain tumor segmentation system using a U-Net deep learning model.
+It aims to automatically identify and segment tumor regions from MRI brain scans, providing a crucial aid in medical diagnosis and treatment planning.
+The system uses a pre-trained model to process input MRI images and outputs segmented tumor areas with high accuracy.
+Built with TensorFlow and deployed using Streamlit, the project provides an interactive and user-friendly web interface for real-time image analysis.

 - **Dataset:** 110 patient cases with FLAIR MRI images and corresponding ground truth masks.
 - **Architecture:** U-Net (original implementation)